Enbrel, lyophilizate 10 mg 4 pcs

 Overdose

-If you overdose on Enbrel, tell your doctor or pharmacist immediately.
-Save the carton of Enbrel, even if it is empty.
+If you take an overdose of Enbrel, tell your doctor or pharmacist immediately.
+Save the Enbrel carton, even if it is empty.

-No cases of exceeding the toxic dose limit have been reported in the treatment of patients with rheumatoid arthritis.
+When treating patients with rheumatoid arthritis, no cases of exceeding the toxic dose limit have been reported.

-The highest dose administered intravenously was 32 mg/m2 followed by subcutaneous administration of 16 mg/m twice weekly.
+The highest dose administered intravenously was 32 mg/m2, followed by subcutaneous administration of 16 mg/m2 twice weekly.

-One patient with rheumatoid arthritis mistakenly self-administered 62 mg of Enbrel subcutaneously twice weekly for 3 weeks with no adverse effects.
-A specific antidote for Enbrel is not known.
+One patient with rheumatoid arthritis erroneously self-administered 62 mg of Enbrel subcutaneously twice weekly for 3 weeks without adverse effects.
+A specific antidote for Enbrel is unknown.

 ---|---|